 At MTU, partial or full support can come from an assistantship (GTA, GRA, GA, GTI, etc.), a fellowship (finishing fellows, KCP, Fulbright, etc.), or a scholarship (including home country scholarships).
 Fully-supported students currently receive 100% subsidized health insurance through MTU’s United Healthcare (UHC) student plan.
 For the 2022-2023 academic year, the annual premium is $2,150 for an individual, and insured dependents of fully-supported students receiving a 50% subsidy are not covered by Michigan Tech.
 Supported graduate students are responsible for paying the full premium amount(s) when enrolling in a Dental and/or Vision plan.
 This year’s healthcare student plan does not cover Dental and Vision premiums.

 Tuition-only (partially supported) and hourly (unsupported) students do not receive subsidized health insurance.
 These students may opt for MTU’s student health insurance plan or choose a different plan that suits their needs.

 Graduate students should confirm health insurance requirements are met about two weeks before classes begin.
-Students without full support must submit an insurance waiver in order to confirm enrollment.
+Students without full support must submit an insurance waiver to confirm enrollment.
 Even fully-supported students, who pay $0, must confirm acceptance of university insurance by going to MyMichiganTech > Payments > Pay Insurance.
-Without proof of insurance, graduate students will be unable to pay tuition, fees, and/or confirm enrollment.
+Without proof of insurance, graduate students cannot pay tuition, fees and/or confirm enrollment.